Educated in Canada - Non-Accredited Programs

 Name Change Information

-If your official transcripts are under a different name than the one you are currently using, you must enclose proof of your change in name with this application (e.g. document showing your old name (i.e. marriage certificate) and a government issued ID showing your current name (i.e. driver’s license, passport).
-You may email proof of name change documentation to: registration@collegeofdietitians.org.
+If your official transcripts are under a different name than the one you are currently using, you must enclose proof of your change in name with this application (e.g., document showing your old name (i.e., marriage certificate) and a government issued ID showing your current name (i.e., driver’s license, passport).
+You may email proof of name change documentation (PDF format preferred) to: registration@collegeofdietitians.org.

 Proof of Authorization to Work in Canada

-Authorization to work in Canada is one of the requirements for registration with the College.
+Authorization to work in Canada is one of the College's non-exemptible requirements.
 You must provide proof of authorization to work in Canada which permits you to practise dietetics in Canada.
-You may email proof of authorization to work in Canada to: registration@collegeofdietitians.org.
+(PDF format preferred) You may email proof of authorization to work in Canada to: registration@collegeofdietitians.org.

 You are a Canadian Citizen